cv516Buaa/EKD-FWSNet/README.md

 ### Training

-**mit_b5.pth** : [google drive](https://drive.google.com/drive/folders/1cmKZgU8Ktg-v-jiwldEc6IghxVSNcFqk?usp=sharing) For SegFormerb5 based ST-DASegNet training, we provide ImageNet-pretrained backbone here.
+**ImageNet-pretrained backbones** : In some experimental setting, we need to load ImageNet-pretrained backbones.
+In folder './KDCCB/models/backbone', please download and move 'resnet18-5c106cde.pth', 'resnet34-333f7ec4.pth', 'resnet50-19c8e357.pth' and 'resnet101-5d3b4d8f.pth' to here.
+No need to move EfficientNet ImageNet-pretrained models here.

 We select deeplabv3 and Segformerb5 as baselines.
 Actually, we use deeplabv3+, which is a more advanced version of deeplabv3.
 After evaluating, we find that deeplabv3+ has little modification compared to deeplabv3 and has little advantage than deeplabv3.